whiskyechobravo/kerkoapp/README.md

 - `LOGGING_LEVEL`: Severity of events to track.
 Allowed values are `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
 Defaults to `DEBUG` if app is running in debug mode, and to `WARNING` otherwise.
-- `GOOGLE_ANALYTICS_ID`: A Google Analytics stream ID, e.g., 'G-??????????'.
-  This variable is optional and there is no default value.
-If set and Flask is not running in debug mode, then the Google Analytics tag is inserted into the pages.

 Note that some of Kerko's variables do not have a corresponding environment variable in KerkoApp and therefore can only be set in Python from a custom